 Over 50% of male bodybuilders take steroids to help them get ripped (2).
-This number would almost certainly be 100%, it testing elite bodybuilders competing in competitions, such as Mr Olympia and the Arnold Classic.
+This number would almost certainly be 100%, if just testing elite bodybuilders, competing in competitions such as Mr Olympia and the Arnold Classic.

 Steroids bodybuilders use to reduce body fat include: winstrol, anavar, testosterone, trenbolone, halotestin, masteron, primobolan and turinabol.

-Some of these steroids also have diuretic attributes, helping to rid the body of water as well as fat.
+Some of these steroids have diuretic attributes, helping to rid the body of water, as well as fat.
 They also have anabolic properties, enabling users to retain their muscle tissue and strength levels as they diet down.

 Note: This article is NOT to encourage any of our readers to take illegal/dangerous drugs.
 This article is just for informational purposes, and we’d like to point out there ARE some natural bodybuilders who get ripped from hard training and smart dieting alone.